-On today’s date in 1990, a crowd of 50,000 baseball fans attended the Toronto Blue Jays 44th home game, soaring the team’s seasonal attendance past the two million mark faster than any other team in Major League Baseball (MLB) history.
+On today’s date in 1990, a crowd of 50,000 baseball fans attended the Toronto Blue Jays’ 44th home game as the team’s seasonal attendance soared past the two million mark faster than any other team in Major League Baseball (MLB) history.

-In 1989, the Blue Jays’ new retractable roofed home, SkyDome (now the Rogers Centre), opened in mid-season.
-It also marked the beginning of a successful five-year run for the team.
-The team would go on to win back-to-back World Series championships in 1992 and 1993.
+In 1989, the Blue Jays’ new retractable roofed home, SkyDome (now known as the Rogers Centre), opened in mid-season.
+It also marked the beginning of a successful five-year run for the team, which won back-to-back World Series championships in 1992 and 1993.

-In 1991, the Blue Jays became the first team in baseball history to reach the four million mark in attendance; however, 1993 would bring the team’s best attendance record, with more than 50,000 fans attending each game.
-The team would hold the home attendance record from 1990-92.
+In 1991, the Blue Jays became the first team in baseball history to reach the four million mark in attendance; however, 1993 saw the team’s best attendance record with more than 50,000 fans attending each game.
+The team held the home attendance record from 1990-92.

 2001 BLUE JAYS STAMP

 In 2001, Canada Post featured the Blue Jays logo on a 47-cent multi-coloured stamp (Scott #1901) printed by Ashton-Potter Canada on self-adhesive paper.
 Designed by Paul Haslip, of Toronto, the stamp depicts a special Blue Jays logo to commemorate the club’s 25th anniversary.
 Haslip replaced the illustrated baseball with a three-dimensional ball and rendered the words “Canada 47” to look like a player’s autograph.